 Each semester Resident Assistants participate in a fun and meaningful training process.
-Through these trainings and real life experience, learning different skills from time management to crisis intervention, the resident assistant is able to improve interpersonal communication, organization, and other skills that enable them to work well with diverse populations and grow as an individual.
+Through this training and real-life experience, learning different skills from time management to crisis intervention, the Resident Assistant is able to improve interpersonal communication, organization, and other skills that enable them to work well with diverse populations and grow as an individual.
 Resident Assistants are given the support and tools necessary to balance academic priorities, Residence Life responsibilities, and form lifelong connections with peers and staff.

-Each resident assistant is compensated for their services from late August through May with a scholarship that covers the expenses of room and board.
+Each Resident Assistant is compensated for their services from late August through May with a scholarship that covers the expenses of a single room and board.
 In addition, the experience of being a RA is one that fosters personal growth and will benefit you in future endeavors.

 Resident Assistant Responsibilities

 The RA takes on a multitude of responsibilities.
-He/she will coordinate effective hall programming on a monthly basis for the Centenary community.
-In addition, he/she will be an available resource for their residents, serve as a liaison for Residence Life, and will help maintain policies in the residence halls that foster a safe environment conducive to academia and community, including being a positive role model.
+They will coordinate effective hall programming for the Centenary community.
+In addition, they will be an available resource for their residents, serve as a liaison for Residence Life, and will help maintain policies in the residence halls that foster a safe environment conducive to academia and community, including being a positive role model.
 Finally, the RA will be “on duty” on a rotating schedule with other staff members in their hall and will help deal with emergency situations, assist with opening and closing the residence halls, and help maintain residence hall conditions through logs and designated room and building inspections.

 How are Resident Assistants selected?

-Becoming an RA is competitive, however we strongly encourage all interested students to apply.
-The following are requirements to become an RA at Centenary
+Becoming an RA is competitive; however, we strongly encourage all interested students to apply.
+The following are the requirements to become an RA at Centenary University:

-- Will have a 2.5 cumulative average at time of application, and maintain a 2.5 GPA.
+- Will have a 2.5 cumulative average at the time of application and maintain a 2.5 GPA.